x

 The complaint says Whyte's actions violated Chapter 2, Article III of the City Code, which deals with conflicts of interest and unfair advancement of private interests.

-The city had hired an independent compliance auditor and counsel to the Ethics Review Board, who determined on Wednesday that all but one allegation in the complains would be forwarded to the Ethics Review Board.
+The city had hired an independent compliance auditor and counsel to the Ethics Review Board, who determined that all but one allegation in the complains would be forwarded to the Ethics Review Board.

-The board can choose to either dismiss the complain or, if they find there has been a violation of ethics, they can impose sanctions, recommend criminal prosecution and/or civil remedies, or state why no remedial action is imposed/recommended.
+The board can choose to either dismiss the complaint or, if they find there has been a violation of ethics, they can impose sanctions, recommend criminal prosecution and/or civil remedies, or state why no remedial action is imposed/recommended.

 TRENDING: